vcuse/elefante/Cobot Connection Client and Server/README.md

 ## `connection_client.py`

 This client was created to provide a user-friendly interface for the server connection.
+It can be configured to send TCP or UDP packets.

 The server can accept commands without this interface.

 ## `connection_server.py`